Takeno/mtg-policy-changes/ipg.md

 - A delayed triggered ability that changes the zone of one or more objects defined when the ability was created.
 For this trigger, the opponent chooses whether to resolve the ability the next time a player would get priority or when a player would get priority at the start of the next phase.

-- Reflexive triggers (usually an action followed by “when you do”).
-Announcing the prior  action is sufficient indication that the trigger was not missed.
+Abilities consisting of an action followed by “when you do” in the same ability are considered communicated by the announcement of the action.
+This is most commonly the case for exert and similar abilities.

 If the ability was missed prior to the current phase in the previous turn, instruct the players to continue playing.
 If the triggered ability created an effect whose duration has already expired, instruct the players to continue playing.